henkpb/micl/components/sidesheet/README.md

 ### JavaScript
 No custom JavaScript is required for the core functionality of the side sheet component.

-### Demo
+### Live Demo
-A live example of the [Side sheet component](https://henkpb.github.io/micl/sidesheet.html) is available for you to interact with.
+A live example of the [Side sheet component](https://henkpb.github.io/micl/sidesheet.html) is available to interact with.

 ## Variants
 A **modal** side sheet blocks access to the rest of the page and must be dismissed explicitly by the user.
 This is suitable for critical tasks or information that requires a user's full attention.